 Colin is a strong believer in evidence-based medicine, i.e. using treatments that are proven to be effective in scientific studies.
 He has participated in many research studies on how to quit smoking and has published many articles in peer-reviewed medical journals.
 Click here to see or download some of his publications.

-Colin is a member of the Smoking Cessation Guideline Expert Advisory Group that develops the RACGP Australian national smoking cessation guidelines.
+Colin was a member of the Smoking Cessation Guideline Expert Advisory Group that develops the RACGP Australian national smoking cessation guidelines.

 He is the Founding Chairman of the Australian Tobacco Harm Reduction Association, a registered health promotion charity dedicated to raising awareness of low-risk nicotine products as a substitute for smoking for smokers who can’t quit.